Child Relocation After Divorce

 How does the court decide about a child relocation?

-• The child’s emotional and educational needs
+• their physical, emotional and educational needs;

 The courts will look to see if the relocating parent has a well-thought-out plan that considers all the child’s needs.
 They will also consider the left-behind parents’ objections and how any move will impact the child’s relationship with both parents.